Kitiara uth Matar: Biography

 Kitiara is beautiful, a skilled warrior and, above all else, she is cold and calculating.
 Power-hungry, she has never been truly able to call someone a friend.
 In many ways, she and Raistlin are much alike.
-Neither would hesitate to betray an ally if presented with a guarantee at supreme power.
+Neither would hesitate to betray an ally if presented with a guarantee of supreme power.

 She once fell in love with a half elf named Tanis Half-Elven, and later seduced the knight Sturm Brightblade, with whom she secretly had a child, Steel Brightblade.

 During the War of the Lance, Kitiara became a Dragon Highlord, with Skie as her personal dragon.
 She led the Blue Dragonarmy in the invasion of Solamnia.
 Her forces conquered most of eastern Solamnia and were prepared to attack the High Clerist's Tower, when Kitiara was recalled to meet with the Dragon Emperor Ariakas.

 Emperor Ariakas rejected Kitiara's plan for a sudden attack on the High Clerist's Tower and instead instructed her to carry out his own scheme to destroy the Knights of Solamnia by tricking one of the leading knights, Knight of the Rose Derek Crownguard, into seeking out a dragon orb.
 During this meeting with the Emperor, Kitiara also learned that her former companions had killed the Dragon Highlord Verminaard.

 A disguised Kitiara succeeded in convincing Lord Crownguard to pursue the dragon orb.
 She then learned that not only had Tanis, Sturm, and her brothers killed Verminaard, but Tanis was now traveling with his former girlfriend, the elven princess Laurana.
 This filled Kitiara with a jealous rage, especially after she heard how incredibly beautiful Laurana was, and the now obsessed Kitiara began to relentlessly stalk the elfmaid.

 Kitiara finally caught up to Laurana in the city of Tarsis.
 After covertly watching Laurana, Kitiara decided the elfmaid was too beautiful a rival to let live and decided to kill her.
 Kitiara then attacked Laurana from behind, intending to drag the elfmaid off into an alley, interrogate her about Tanis, and then murder her.
 Kitiara expected to easily defeat the pampered princess and was shocked when Laurana fiercely resisted her attack.
 It was only with the help of the sivak draconian Slith that Kitiara was finally able to subdue Laurana.
 Kitiara and Slith dragged Laurana off into an alley, but before they could kill the elfmaid they were interrupted by none other than Lord Crownguard, leading a group of Solamnic Knights, and Elistan, a cleric of Paladine.
 Kitiara fled, promising Laurana they would meet again.